-For queries, contact: Michael Phillips at Desert Dog Books, LLC.
+For queries, contact: Michael Phillips at Desert Dog Books.

-Self-taught artist, writer and musician, Carol Es is known primarily for creating personal narratives within a wide spectrum of media.
+Artist, writer and musician, Carol Es is primarily known for creating personal narratives within a wide spectrum of media.
 A native Los Angelina, she often uses past experience as fuel for her subject matter.
 Writing on art, her articles have appeared in Huffington Post, Whitehot Magazine, and Coagula Art Journal; her prose published with small presses — Bottle of Smoke Press, Islands Fold, and Chance Press among them.
 Additionally, she makes handmade Artist’s books which have been acquired for such collections as the Getty and the National Museum of Women in the Arts.

 Title: Shrapnel in the San Fernando Valley